Foreign Cattle Market: Women: the gut girls

 For some reason Queen Victoria took an interest in the Deptford market, and she asked her daughter-in-law, the Duchess of Albany, to look into the working conditions of the girls there.
 The Duchess of Albany went down to Deptford, saw the work, was horrified, and complained in high places.
-It turned out that the gut firms had been processing, not just the entrails from Deptford market, but huge quantities brought in from outside.
+It turned out that the gut firms had been processing, not just the Deptford market entrails, but huge quantities brought in from outside.
 The City's markets committee, finding out, banned it as a health risk.
 The result was that the women became unemployed, and a charity, the Deptford Fund, had to be started to support them.
 The stage play The Gut Girls by Sarah Daniels is a fictionalised version of this incident.

 Years later the Duchess of Albany's daughter (aged 95) told the BBC:

 I never knew such cheerful people.
 They were very, very gay.
 Very unruly, terribly unruly, bad girls.
 If they came down dancing their can-can and you were in the way, you'd be swept off.
 They could be horrid.

 Despite this, it appears that most women tried to conceal their employment at the market.